LOADING ...

 A bit of how it feels

-She says "Don't sorry, don't feel sad,
+She says "Don't feel sorry, don't sad,

-I take the good with the bad
+I take the along with the bad

-I was arrested once at a protest
+I was arrested once at a demo

 And the had to let me go.